 Ellen is married to Robert and has two children, David and Samantha.
 David is a Lieutenant in the U.S. Navy and is married to Jill.
-They have a baby girl who is most delicious.
-Samantha recently married Mitchell Nock.
+They have a toddler girl and infant son who are most delicious.
+Samantha is married to Mitchell Nock and recently gave birth to their little girl Sayona.
 She is an RN in the cardiac care unit of St. Francis Hospital.

 Education & Youth Director:

 Julie joined the professional staff of EBJC in July 2014.
 As Education and Youth Director for the EBJC, Julie serves as the principal of the Kesher Jewish Learning Program and oversees the advisors for EBJC’s youth groups.
 Julie takes a leadership role in teen learning and Shabbat and holiday programming for our youth.
 Julie is currently the Advisor for the Kadima youth group (grades 6 through 8) and the Bar/Bat Mitzvah Instructor, in addition to her other responsibilities.
 Julie is enthusiastic and derives great delight in working with all ages.
 Her expertise in differentiation and experiential and informal education complement our already impressive supplemental school curriculum.